Frank Harden: The Harden and Weaver Show

 Harden and Weaver used their celebrity to raise funds for community organizations, most notably the Children's National Medical Center, widely called Children's Hospital.
 Their listeners have donated multiple millions of dollars to the hospital's research and treatment center, by means of an ongoing golf outing.
 In appreciation, the hospital named a wing in their honor.

 Guests, regular callers, and self-identified listeners to the Harden and Weaver Show included President Gerald Ford, dozens of Congressmen, Supreme Court Justice William O. Douglas, Air Force General Curtis LeMay, radio legend Paul Harvey, talk show host David Frost, singer Jimmy Dean, boxer Mohammed Ali, Washington Redskins' quarterback Sonny Jurgensen and coach George Allen.

 Media personality Willard Scott wrote of Harden and Weaver, "They are successful because they are themselves.
 They love what they do and have a good time doing it, and the audience shares in this fun.
 They are dedicated to public service and have been active in the community.
 The show is not the result of a consulting firm or out of central casting...
 They are real and honest with themselves and their audience.
 The audience senses that and responds."

 Later career

 After Weaver's death in 1992, Harden continued the show, with co-hosts Tim Brant and Andy Parks.
 The Harden, Brant, and Parks Show ranked at or near the top of the ratings for five more years.

 Harden received the March of Dimes A.I.R.
 (Achievement in Radio) Lifetime Award and other honors.
 The Children's National Medical Center Golf Classic that he co-founded in 1971 remains an important fund-raiser: The 40th outing occurred in 2011.

 Personal

 Harden married twice and was the father of five grown children.
-He lived in Washington, DC and Sweden with his wife, Berit.
-Harden died on June 15, 2018 in Chevy Chase, Maryland.
+He lived in Washington, D.C., and Sweden with his wife, Berit.
+Harden died on June 15, 2018, in Chevy Chase, Maryland.